LoginShield/wordpress-plugin/README.txt

 2. If user exists and has LoginShield enabled, use LoginShield; otherwise, prompt for password

 The LoginShield app is available for Android and iOS.
 [Get the app](https://loginshield.com/software/).

+== Benefits ==

+* Eliminate password and phishing attacks on user accounts
+* Quick and secure way to log in with one-tap, passwordless login
+* Don't need to remember a password
+* Don't need to rotate passwords for safety

+== Features ==

+= Self-service activation =
+After you install and set up the LoginShield plugin, users can easily activate LoginShield for themselves in their profile settings page.

+= One-tap login =
+You and your users can log in to your WordPress site with just one tap.

+For more information, read about [one-tap login](https://loginshield.com/article/one-tap-login/).

+= Digital signatures =
+Some of the most common ways that accounts are hacked are weak passwords and stolen passwords.
+This is why so many sites require users to come up with passwords that have special characters, and to change their passwords periodically (in case a current password was reused somewhere and cracked).
+But this is annoying to users and doesn't guarantee they will actually pick a secure password.

+LoginShield uses digital signatures for authentication instead of passwords.
+This makes LoginShield a passwordless authentication system.

+Digital signatures are far stronger protection for an account than passwords, and they don't require the user to come up with anything or remember anything.
+LoginShield automatically generates and uses a separate credential for each website, so you can use the same LoginShield app to login to multiple sites.

+LoginShield uses strong, modern cryptographic algorithms and parameters to ensure your accounts get the best protection available.

+= Strong multi-factor authentication =
+The LoginShield app itself can be protected by a password (which never leaves the mobile device) or a fingerprint.
+This is far better protection than the standard two-factor authentication that many sites use.

+For more information, read about [authentication factors](https://loginshield.com/article/authentication-factors/).

+= Phishing protection =
+LoginShield is the ONLY authentication solution to offer phishing protection.

+Many data breaches start with a phishing email, tricking the user to log in to the attacker's website that is impersonating the real website.
+Any website that uses passwords to log in is vulnerable to this.

+Websites that use standard
+two-factor authentication codes are also vulnerable -- whether they send the code via SMS or use an OTP app to display it, the fact that you enter that code into the website after the password prompt means a phishing attacker will also get the code.

+Websites that use an authenticator app with push notifications are ALSO vulnerable to this, because they don't confirm that you're at the correct website when you tap the "login" button in the app.

+Only LoginShield is able to detect that the user is not at a trusted website and route the user to the correct website, completely circumventing a credential-theft phishing attack.

+For more information, read about [phishing protection](https://loginshield.com/article/phishing-protection/).

 == Installation ==